Estimated reading time: 6 minutes

 Fibromyalgia is a common condition associated with muscular pain and fatigue.
 It occurs more commonly in women than in men especially in women of childbearing age.

-Fibromyalgia is not a form of arthritis nor is it associated with inflammation.
+Fibromyalgia Treatment in Dubai, UAE is not a form of arthritis nor is it associated with inflammation.
 Instead, fibromyalgia is a form of soft-tissue rheumatism, a broad term including a group of disorders that cause pain and stiffness around the joints and in muscles and bones.

 Widespread musculoskeletal pain is the most prominent symptom of fibromyalgia.
 Most individuals complain of aching and stiffness in areas around the neck, shoulders, upper back, lower back and hip areas.
 It generally occurs throughout the body, although it may start in one region, such as the neck and shoulders, and may spread over a period of time.